-In these tough economic times, non-profit organizations are facing unprecedented revenue restrictions.
+Today more than ever, nonprofit organizations are facing unprecedented revenue restrictions.
 Government grants are drying up and local, state and federal governments are making tough budget decisions.
-Unfortunately, non-profit organizations are finding themselves on the chopping block.
+Unfortunately, nonprofit organizations are finding themselves on the chopping block.
 However, government cutbacks are not decreasing the needs of our communities; instead, community needs are increasing.
-Cash strapped non-profit organizations must begin looking to alternative funding sources to seek self sustainability.
-If nothing else, non-profits who can show fundraising success, can demonstrate strong community support that can influence political decision makers who are struggling to divide the funding pie.
-A Benefit Auction Event fulfills three important non-profit goals by increasing the non-profit organization’s community footprint and relevance, by developing and maintaining donor relationships and by raising needed operational funds.
+Cash-strapped nonprofit organizations must begin looking to alternative funding sources to seek self-sustainability.
+If nothing else, nonprofits who can show fundraising success can demonstrate strong community support that can influence political decision makers who are struggling to divide the funding pie.
+A Benefit Auction Event fulfills three important nonprofit goals by increasing the nonprofit organization’s community footprint and relevance, by developing and maintaining donor relationships, and by raising needed operational funds.

-A Benefit Auction Event increases the non-profit’s community footprint and relevance to the community.
+A Benefit Auction Event increases a nonprofit’s community footprint and relevance to the community.
 As professional fundraisers, we study fundraising events.
 As professional auctioneers we bring excitement to your event.
 Done right, the benefit event raises community awareness of the organization’s services and the community’s need for those services.
-The event showcases the organization’s services, staff, organization, competence and enthusiasm.
+The event showcases the organization’s services, staff, organization, competence, and enthusiasm.
 The event should be designed to highlight the specific niche that only your organization fills in the community and highlight your success - making you relevant and worthy of support.